-When I wrote the first version of this tutoral, the WebHelp search in RoboHelp was somewhat lacking.
+When I wrote the first version of this tutorial for Zoom 5, the WebHelp search in RoboHelp was somewhat lacking.
 The most common requests for improvements were:

-RoboHelp 8 has addressed those requirements and will meet the needs of many users.
-However, if cannot upgrade or you need any or all of the following features, then you should consider ZoomSearch.
+Over several versions, RoboHelp has addressed some of those requirements and will now meet the needs of many users.
+However, if cannot upgrade or you need any or all of the following features, then you should consider Zoom.

 One of the cool things you can do is have more than one search option.
 By adding a Search Options page, you can offer the user the ability to search the whole help output, any number of specific areas or an external intranet.

-You may see the redirect page as you are viewing from a webserver rather than an intranet.
-Putting this demo on the server is the first time I have seen it.
-You will see I have added the simple "Please wait, search loading" message that appears briefly.
+You may see a redirect page as you are viewing from a webserver rather than an intranet.
+You will see I have added a simple "Please wait, search loading" message that appears briefly.
 The chances are you will not see it in your live system.

 Click here to download a working set up (1.3mb) for a single project with a single search.